+In Antigua, Guatemala in March of 2011, I began a portrait series of the women of a weaving cooperative and their children.
 I chose to focus on the women of this cooperative because they represent a strong female presence in their community.
 These women were challenging gender norms in their quest for an independent income in order to send their children to school.
 Education is very expensive for families in Guatemala, which is why many children do not continue attending after primary school.
 Without education, many assume the roles in the community that contribute to the family income.
-This income is particularly important to this community because these young children are now able to attend school, while their mothers had not.
+This income from their weaving cooperative is particularly important to this community because their children were then able to attend school.